rahulravikumaar/CropScan/README.md

 # CropScan - Undergoing Project
---> Harnessing the power of AI to use UAVs for disease detection of crops --> Mainly focussing on sugarcane crop diseases
+# --> Harnessing the power of AI to use UAVs for disease detection of crops
---> In collabration with TamilNadu Agriculture University (TNAU)